wonderschool/mobile-coding-challenge/README.md

 ## Submission

+1. Capture and include a simulator video screen recording of visual demo of the app in this repo

-To submit your project, commit all your changes to the `master` branch and run the following commands:
+2. To submit your project, commit all your changes to the `master` branch and run the following commands:

 ```